lixiang1994/AutoInch/README.md

 ## License

-AutoInch is under GPL license.
+AutoInch is under MIT license.
 See the [LICENSE](LICENSE) file for more info.

 >### [相关文章 Inch](https://www.jianshu.com/p/d2c09cb65ef7)